kevlened/msrCrypto/Readme.txt

-﻿This library has been modified from the original.
+﻿This library has been modified from [the original](https://www.microsoft.com/en-us/download/details.aspx?id=52439).
-A list of changes is available in [the CHANGES file](https://github.com/kevlened/msrCrypto/blob/master/CHANGES).
+A list of changes is available in [the commit history](https://github.com/kevlened/msrCrypto/commits/master).

 Included Scripts: